Why are internships important?

 See our funding page for more information on programs and scholarships tied specifically to funding.

 Please note: accepting an internship through the Hub Internship Program internship doesn't guarantee a scholarship award.

 What are timelines & deadlines to be mindful of?

-Deadlines vary for each internship so please refer to the internship position listings on the LSA Opportunity Network for more information.
+Deadlines vary for each internship so please refer to the internship position listings on LSA Engage for more information.